NBA Rumors: D’Angelo Russell Calls Lakers-Nets Trade ‘Best Thing That Happened In My Career’

 When the Los Angeles Lakers selected him as the No. 2 overall pick in the 2015 NBA Draft, most people viewed D’Angelo Russell as one of the team’s cornerstones in the post-Kobe Bryant era.
 Unfortunately, Russell’s stint with the Lakers didn’t last long.
-When the Lakers hired Magic Johnson and Rob Pelinka as their new front office executives, their first move was sending Russell and Timofey Mozgov to the Brooklyn Nets in exchange for Brook Lopez and the draft rights to Kyle Kuzma.
+When the Lakers hired Magic Johnson and Rob Pelinka as their new front office executives, their first move was to send Russell and Timofey Mozgov to the Brooklyn Nets in exchange for Brook Lopez and the draft rights to Kyle Kuzma.

 The Lakers-Nets trade turned out to be a blessing in disguise for D’Angelo Russell.
-In his second year of playing for the Nets, the 22-year-old point guard received his first NBA All-Star selection as a replacement for the injured Indiana Pacers superstar Victor Oladipo.
-Before the February NBA trade deadline, Russell’s name also surfaced in various trade rumors but it’s not as worse as what happened to the Lakers’ young core.
+In his second year of playing for the Nets, the 22-year-old point guard received his first NBA All-Star selection as a replacement for injured Indiana Pacers superstar Victor Oladipo.
+Before the February NBA trade deadline, Russell’s name also surfaced in various trade rumors, but it’s not as bad as what happened to the Lakers’ young core.

 In an interview with Leo Sepkowitz of Bleacher Report, one of the topics D’Angelo Russell talked about is the recent drama involving his former team.
-When New Orleans Pelicans center/power forward Anthony Davis became officially available on the trade block, the Lakers have reportedly offered their entire young core of Brandon Ingram, Lonzo Ball, Kyle Kuzma, Josh Hart, an Ivica Zubac.
-The deal didn’t push through as the Pelicans decided to wait the summer of 2019 to trade Davis so teams like the Boston Celtics could join the bidding.
+When New Orleans Pelicans center/power forward Anthony Davis officially became available on the trade block, the Lakers reportedly offered their entire young core of Brandon Ingram, Lonzo Ball, Kyle Kuzma, Josh Hart, an Ivica Zubac for Davis.
+The deal didn’t push through, as the Pelicans decided to wait until the summer of 2019 to trade Davis so teams like the Boston Celtics could join the bidding.

 D’Angelo Russell believes that if he was still in Los Angeles, there is a strong possibility that he would also be part of the trade package that the Lakers would offer to the Pelicans.
 Russell said that being traded to the Nets was the “best thing that happened in my career.”